JohnQuinn1/Fresnel_Ultrasound/README.md

 # Fresnel Diffraction using Ultrasound Experiment

-In 2022 the Fresnel Diffraction using Ultrasound Experiment was automated using a micro-stepped stepper motor to precisely move the diffracting screen and a USB Oscilloscope to record the traces.
+In 2022, as a Stage 4 final-year project, the Fresnel Diffraction using Ultrasound Experiment was automated using a micro-stepped stepper motor to precisely move the diffracting screen and a USB Oscilloscope to record the traces.
+The project was undertaken by Jessica Riordan

 Python was used for the stepper motor control, USB oscilloscope readout and data analysis.